Digital artifactual value

 Digital artifactual value, a preservation term, is the intrinsic value of a digital object, rather than the informational content of the object.
 Though standards are lacking, born-digital objects and digital representations of physical objects may have a value attributed to them as artifacts.

 Intrinsic value in analog materials

 With respect to analog or non-digital materials, artifacts are determined to have singular research or archival value if they possess qualities and characteristics that make them the only acceptable form for long-term preservation.
 These qualities and characteristics are commonly referred to as the item's intrinsic value and form the basis upon which digital artifactual value is currently evaluated.
 Artifactual value based on this idea is predicated upon the artifact's originality, faithfulness, fixity, and stability.
 The intrinsic value of a particular object, as interpreted by archival professionals, largely determines the selection process for archives.
-The National Archives and Record Administration Committee on Intrinsic Value in "Intrinsic Value in Archival Material" classified an analog object as having intrinsic value if it possessed one or more of the follow qualities:
+The National Archives and Records Administration Committee on Intrinsic Value in "Intrinsic Value in Archival Material" classified an analog object as having intrinsic value if it possessed one or more of the follow qualities: